 Gardens have always given me a sense of stillness and serenity, immersing myself within the swaying leaves, chirping crickets and whistling birds.
 On a summer’s evening, nothing is better than gathering around the garden table to dine under the fading sun.
 Joining The Oxfordshire Gardener team, I feel very lucky to witness outstanding gardens every day, and observe the limitless creativity of landscaping.
 As an artist too, I always turn to the garden to spark my first ideas for a painting.
 I have welcomed a wealth of new insight into many beautiful flowers, plants and trees since starting my role here.
 The extraordinary colours, textures and shapes of natural forms are a hive of endless inspiration.

 Growing up, the garden was my childhood.
-A peaceful place filled with magical memories ranging from playing with our dog to my first momentous attempt at riding a bike.
-I believe a garden holds history.
-A garden is not just a garden but a preserved jungle of family memories that continues to grow and flourish.
-A picturesque meeting point for the generations.
-A journey for the ages.
-I have recently embarked on my own exciting new journey as an intern for The Oxfordshire Gardener.
-Currently studying English at Bournemouth University, this stimulating and invaluable experience enables me to enhance my own garden of knowledge, as I am planted with creative responsibility.
+A peaceful place filled with magical memories ranging from playing with our dog to my first attempt at riding a bike.
+To me, a garden is not just a garden but a preserved jungle of family memories that continues to grow and flourish.
+As Marketing Executive for The Oxfordshire Gardener I am continually able to enhance my own garden of knowledge, as I am planted with creative responsibility.